PetarJovancic/calculator-frontend/README.md

 ### Introduction

-This is a frontend app for basic calculator
+This is a frontend app for basic calculator.
+It is hosted on netlify: [peterssimplecalculator](https://peterssimplecalculator.netlify.app/)

 ## Usage